Project report for Ambulance Manufacturing

 India is confronted with a shortage of urban and rural emergency medical services ( EMS).
 Presently the ambulance proportion per individual in India is 3:1000.

 Ambulance outsourcing practices are increasing in popularity.
 This sector does have a promising future, as the outsourcing model is proving useful to any industry here.

 Most large companies require ambulances deployed at their worksite that provide their employees with instant medical support in an urgent situation.

 Also, the industrial areas are searching for experts from the EMS.
 The core competence of a hospital is treatment, and find it useful to outsource their patient transport services to a field expert.

 Market potential & Strategy

-The business is led by the innovators in the manufacturing of ambulances.
-The business keeps track of all types of ambulances such as the Indian Govt-defined follower classes:.
-Our area of expertise relies on all kinds of vehicles as well as on the following area.
+The business is led by innovators in the manufacturing of ambulances.
+The business keeps track of all types of ambulances such as the Indian Govt-defined follower classes: Our area of expertise relies on all kinds of vehicles as well as on the following area.

-Developing countries like India, making investments in its people ‘s health.
+Developing countries like India, making investments in its people’s health.
 As part of the venture, Govt has profoundly financed the supporting of the civilian’s medical treatment and emergency transport via ambulances.
 Since 2000 the objectives of ambulances in India has been reshaped.
-The Indian Govt: labeled ambulances into 4 classes, and a PPP (private public partnership) was established with both the Union-state-funded system to manage ambulances broadly by supplying 108, 112 and 102 as common helpline numbers.
+The Indian Govt: labelled ambulances into 4 classes, and a PPP (private-public partnership) was established with both the Union-state-funded system to manage ambulances broadly by supplying 108, 112 and 102 as common helpline numbers.